networknt/light-doc/content/en/tutorial/portal/_index.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

+Light-portal is the central point that provides entries for all light-platform supporting services.
+It is a website that integrates all services with a standard UI for users to utilize and manage these services.

+Most light-portal services are built on top of the light-hybrid-4j framework with Event Sourcing and CQRS.
+Some of the portal services like the light-oauth2 are built on top of the light-rest-4j framework.

-When light-portal is deployed, there might not be a lot of volume in the beginning.
-We will be using only one hybrid-command server to host all the services that update the portal and one hybrid-query server to host all the services that only read info from the portal.
+When light-portal services are deployed with the light-hybrid-4j, there might not be a lot of volume in the beginning.
+We use one hybrid-command server to host all the services that update the portal and one hybrid-query server to host all the services that only read info from the portal.
 Each server can be scaled to multiple instances based on the read-only load or write-only load.
 Also, we have an option to move one or two hot services to a separate server instance and scale it accordingly later on.

-Most services for portal can be found in the [light-portal][] repository on github.com/networknt.
-The UI can be found in [view][] folder and the UI final version is deployed to the [light-config-test][] repository on github.com/networknt.
+Most services for the portal can be found in the [light-portal][] repository on github.com/networknt.
+The UI can be found in [view][] folder, and the UI final version is deployed to the [light-config-test][] repository on github.com/networknt.

 ### Build and Start Portal Service